sovrin-foundation/libsovtoken/doc/data_structures.md

         "type": 10002
     },
     "reqId": <int>,             // a random identifier
-    "protocolVersion": <int>    // the version of the client/node communication protocol }
+    "protocolVersion": <int>    // (optional)  the version of the client/node communication protocol }

 ```